Discover some simple things you can do to build confidence to bring about meaningful change.

-Ever look at someone and think, “Wow – they’re so together – they really know what they’re doing and where they’re going!”
+Ever looked at someone and thought, “Wow – they’re so together – they know what they’re doing and where they’re going!”

-We want to feel confident and exude it; send a signal that we’re comfortable and assured in whatever we set out to do.
+We want to feel confident and exude it; signal that we’re comfortable and assured in whatever we do.

-Here’s the good news: confidence isn’t something you’re born with you so you either have it or don’t.
+Here’s the good news: confidence isn’t something you’re born with, so you either have it or don’t.

 How to build confidence and create success

 Here are five simple steps to help you build and expand your core confidence so that you can handle it with grace and poise no matter what you’re facing in life.

 One of the reasons we are filled with self-doubt rather than confidence – particularly when we’re confronted with a new challenge – is because we immediately recall past situations that didn’t go well.